int128/kubectl-external-forward/README.md

 ### Docker Hub rate limit

-By default, kubectl-socat creates a pod with image `ghcr.io/int128/kubectl-socat/mirror/alpine/socat:latest`.
+By default, kubectl-external-forward creates a pod with image `ghcr.io/int128/kubectl-external-forward/mirror/alpine/socat:latest`.
-It is mirrored from [Docker Hub](https://hub.docker.com/r/alpine/socat) to [GitHub Container Registry](https://ghcr.io/int128/kubectl-socat/mirror/alpine/socat) everyday in [this workflow](.github/workflows/socat.yaml).
+It is mirrored from [Docker Hub](https://hub.docker.com/r/alpine/socat) to [GitHub Container Registry](https://ghcr.io/int128/kubectl-external-forward/mirror/alpine/socat) everyday in [this workflow](.github/workflows/socat.yaml).

 You can still set your custom image but please note the rate limit of Docker Hub.